mitchtreece/Spider/README.md

 }
 ```

-By default, authorization is added to the _"Authorization"_ header field of your request.
-This can be changed by passing in a custom field when creating the auth:
+By default, authorization is added to the _"Authorization"_ header field.
+This can be changed by passing in a custom field when creating the authorization:

 ```swift
 let basic = BasicRequestAuth(